Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Dual Convergence

 Assumption \ref{assump2} (a) is mild in that the matrix $\E[\Aa \Aa^\top]$ is positive semi-definite by definition; the positive definiteness holds as long as the constraint matrix $\bm{A}$ of the LP always has a full row rank, which is a typical assumption for solving linear programs.
-Assumption \ref{assump2} (b) states that the cumulative density function of $r|\Aa$ should not grow too fast or too slowly.
+Assumption \ref{assump2} (b) states that the cumulative distribution function of $r|\Aa$ should not grow too fast or too slowly.
 Assumption \ref{assump2} (c) imposes a strict complementarity for the stochastic program.
 Essentially, Assumption \ref{assump2} altogether imposes a non-degeneracy condition for both the primal and dual LPs.
 It can be viewed as a generalization of the non-degeneracy condition in \citep{jasin2012re, jasin2015performance} and as a stochastic version of the general position condition in \citep{devanur2009adwords, agrawal2014dynamic}.

-We remark that though Assumption \ref{assump2} (a) and (c) are not necessarily true for all the stochastic programs, one can always randomly perturb the distribution $\mathcal{P}$ by arbitrarily small amount to make these two parts satisfied.
+We remark that all three parts of Assumption \ref{assump2} are crucial for the analyses in the rest of the paper.
+While Assumption \ref{assump2} (a) and (c) are not necessarily true for all the stochastic programs, a slight perturbation of the distribution $\mathcal{P}$ (for example, through adding small random noises to $r_j$ and $a_{ij}$) would result in them being satisfied.
 In addition, we provide three examples that satisfy Assumption \ref{assump2} (b).
 In Example 1, we can simply choose $\lambda = \underline{\alpha}$ and $\mu=\bar{\alpha}$ and then Assumption \ref{assump2} (b) is satisfied.
-The analyses of Example 2 and Example 3 are justified in Section \ref{egAssump}.
+The analyses of Example 2 and Example 3 are postponed to Section \ref{egAssump}.

 \begin{example} Consider a multi-secretary problem where $m=1$ and all the constraint coefficients $a_{1j}=1$ for $j=1,...,n$.
 The reward $r_j$ is a continuous random variable and its distribution $\mathcal{P}_r$ has a density function $f_{r}(x)$ s.t. $\underline{\alpha} \le f_r(x)\le \bar{\alpha}$ for $x \in [0,1].$ Here $\bar{\alpha}\ge\underline{\alpha}\ge 0$. \end{example}